Frequently Asked Questions

 PROGRAM STRUCTURE

-• Students explore a range of neuroscience and brain health topics, including:
+• All applications for 2026 have been paused.
+Students explore a range of neuroscience and brain health topics, including:

 • Brain anatomy and cognitive function